bomonike/bomonike.github.io/mondrian-gen.md

    * https://docs.pydantic.dev/latest/errors/validation_errors/
    * https://www.youtube.com/watch?v=_1Nf9KNhsPw&t=550s&pp=ygUEZHBzeQ%3D%3D

-Pydantic helps with <a target="_blank" href="https://www.youtube.com/watch?v=fCsV3kCOeKc&t=3s">debugging</a>.

 Pydantic is a Python module for performing configuration management, data validation, serialization, and deserialization.
 It is primarily a data parser which validates data.

+Pydantic helps with <a target="_blank" href="https://www.youtube.com/watch?v=fCsV3kCOeKc&t=3s">debugging</a>.

+Instead of unpacking the dictionary with **kwargs, Pydantic v2 creates model instances from dictionaries (like JSON objects) by using the model_validate method, which provides a more explicit and type-safe way to parse data into Pydantic models.

 https://www.prefect.io/blog/what-is-pydantic-validating-data-in-python
 Prefect: A workflow management system that uses Pydantic for configuration and data validation.